 Brown Foundation Service Learning Program

-The Joe W. and Dorothy Dorsett Brown Foundation Service Learning Program offers funds to schools via Service Learning Awards for a class, grades K-12, to link learning and intentional service to their community through an identified Service Partner.
+The Brown Foundation Service Learning Program offers funds to schools via Service Learning Awards for a class, grades K-12, to link learning and intentional service to their community through an identified Service Partner.
 Funds are awarded at the annual Service Learning Event in September.

 SERVICE LEARNING is a simple teaching method designed to help students learn.

-Our Service Learning Award Application is online and available for grades K-12 in Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John, St. Tammany, Tangipahoa, and Washington Parishes.
+Our Service Learning Award Application is online and available for grades K-12, to all elementary, middle, junior high and high schools in Jefferson, Orleans, Plaquemines, St. Bernard, St. Charles, St. James, St. John, St. Tammany, Tangipahoa, and Washington Parishes.
+New for 2018-2019 school year, is expansion of The Brown Foundation Service Learning Program to Southern Mississippi and the Gulf Coast Area.

 SERVICE LEARNING allows students to establish connections to their communities by applying knowledge acquired in the classroom.
 Learning becomes relevant!
 Students find participating in Service Learning lessons helps them see the relevance of the materials taught in the classroom.
 The average retention rates of students are higher with such participatory programming.